Kara6432/Kara6432/README.md

 Currently working on a lot of projects, of which most (all) of them are sadly closed source.
 At least for now...

-As for the rest of my time, I like to use it to code all sorts of useful and practical things... 🤓

 ### ⭐ Skills

 * My all-time favorite (really, nothing can beat it) programming language (and the one I use most): [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) 😍